 Bwindi should be on every birder’s itinerary.
 The park offers some of the best montane-forest (mountain-forest) bird watching in Africa.
 There are an estimated 350 bird species, with 14 not recorded anywhere else in Uganda.
 There are 23 birds unique to the Albertine Rift (which is 90% of all Albertine Rift endemics), including Neumann’s warbler and blue-headed sunbird.
 Migratory birds are present from November to April.

-The major bird species to see in the Bwindi Impenetrable National Park include: Handsome Francolin, African Wood Owl, Rwenzori Nightjar, Bar-tailed Trogon, Black Bee-eater, Western Green Tinkerbird, Dwarf Honeyguide, Bird Watching in Uganda, Fine-banded Woodpecker, African Green Broadbill, Grey Cuckoo-shrike, Shelly’s Greenbul, Yellow-streaked Greenbul, Red-throated Alethe, Archer’s Robin-Chat.
+Further, the major bird species to see in the Bwindi Impenetrable National Park include: Handsome Francolin, African Wood Owl, Rwenzori Nightjar, Bar-tailed Trogon, Black Bee-eater, Western Green Tinkerbird, Dwarf Honeyguide, Bird Watching in Uganda, Fine-banded Woodpecker, African Green Broadbill, Grey Cuckoo-shrike, Shelly’s Greenbul, Yellow-streaked Greenbul, Red-throated Alethe, Archer’s Robin-Chat.

 More Birds in Bwindi